-The double-spaced book is helpful in developing tracking skills, it makes tracking easier, and it facilitates reading, as it eliminates the confusion of reading two lines that are very close together.
+It is helpful in developing tracking skills, it makes tracking easier, and it facilitates reading, as it eliminates the confusion of reading two lines that are very close together.

 For those more advanced readers, it might be helpful to use the single spaced book, in order to learn tracking skills that they will need as adults.

 CLICK ON ANY IMAGE TO VIEW DETAILS ABOUT THAT BOOK.

 Suggestions for TEACHING REMOTELY-

 using "Unified English Braille (UEB) Practice Sentences"